iterait/emloop/doc/index.rst

 cxflow
 ======

-Cxflow is a smart manager for deep learning model.
+Cxflow is a smart manager for deep learning models.
 With cxflow you can easily define reusable components which enhance your future development.

 Check out our `10 minutes <tutorial.html>`_ example tutorial.